TheresaLui/SelfHelpContent_v2/articles/microsoft.automation.insights/socketlimitexceeded.md

 ﻿<properties
-pageTitle="Runbook was suspended because it exceeded the open socket limit" description="Runbook was suspended because it exceeded the open socket limit" infoBubbleText="Found a suspended runbook that exceeded the open socket limit.
-See details on the right." service="microsoft.automation" resource="runbooks" authors="stevechi" displayOrder="" articleId="socket-limit-48a86414-6e14-4785-8beb-33269666cc3f" diagnosticScenario="AARunbookFailedInsights"
+pageTitle="Runbook was stopped because it exceeded the open socket limit" description="Runbook was stopped because it exceeded the open socket limit" infoBubbleText="A stopped runbook was found that exceeded the open socket limit.
+See details on the right." service="microsoft.automation" resource="runbooks" authors="stevechi,csand-msft" displayOrder="" articleId="socket-limit-48a86414-6e14-4785-8beb-33269666cc3f" diagnosticScenario="AARunbookFailedInsights"